tamjid10/youtubeplaylistdownloader/README.md

 ## Installation

-Download the <a href="https://drive.google.com/open?id=1JNPN6-ox4vqHQwYR_hkachxHKm4XXtU4">setup.exe<a/> file and run.
+Download this <a href="https://drive.google.com/open?id=1JNPN6-ox4vqHQwYR_hkachxHKm4XXtU4">setup.exe<a/> file by clicking it and run.
 Accept the lisences and use.

 ## How to use